optimalisatie/ai-shell-anthropic/README.md

 ## Community

-Come join the [Builder.io discord](https://discord.gg/EMx6e58xnw) and chat with us in the #ai-shell room
+Come join the [Builder.io discord](https://discord.gg/EMx6e58xnw) and chat with us in the #ai-shell room (OpenAI version).

 <br><br>